dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Each approach comes with trade-offs in terms of scalability, consistency, and operational complexity.

+Authentication applies to different types of actors.
+These can be **external** actors, such as end users or client applications outside the system, or **internal** actors, such as services, or other workloads, and even nodes, the workloads are running on, all operating within the system boundary.
+The same architectural patterns can often be applied to both kinds of actors, though the technical mechanisms and trust assumptions differ.

-Before diving into these patterns, it is important to clarify what is being verified.
+Before diving into these patterns, it is also important to clarify what is being verified.
 Most systems handle authentication in two phases:

 * **Primary Authentication:** This is the process of directly verifying credentials tied to authentication factors, such as passwords, biometric inputs, or signed challenges like WebAuthn assertions.
-This step proves control of an authentication factor — something the subject knows, has, or is — and importantly, it establishes the identity by linking the verified factor to a known identity record, such as a user account.
+For internal actors, this might involve validating machine-issued certificates, SPIFFE IDs, or workload authentication data issued by the platform.
+This step establishes identity by proving control over a credential and linking it to a known identity, such as a user account or a system identity.
 * **Authentication Proof Verification:** After successful primary authentication, the system typically issues an authentication proof — a reusable artifact that confirms the authenticated identity in subsequent interactions.
 At the application layer, this might take the form of a session cookie, token, or assertion.
-At lower layers, it can take the form of cryptographic session state, such as a TLS session key or an IPsec Security Association.
+At lower layers, it can take the form of cryptographic session state, such as a TLS session key, IPsec Security Association, or similar.
 Verifying the proof ensures that the identity remains trusted without repeating primary authentication.

 Where this distinction is not relevant, the term **authentication data** is used to refer collectively to both primary credentials and authentication proofs.
 The following subsections use this term when referring to either or both phases.

-The patterns explained in the following subsections differ in **what** is verified (credentials in primary authentication vs. authentication proofs), **where** verification happens, and **which** implications this has for system design.
+The patterns described below differ in **what** is verified (credentials in primary authentication vs. authentication proofs), **where** verification happens, and **which** implications this has for system design and trust boundaries.

 ### Service-Level Embedded Authentication